MattPickard/Project_Portfolio/Turbofan Engine Life Estimations/README.md

 The first step in assembling the hybrid models involves building one-dimensional convolutional neural networks.
 While these neural networks train, the first convolutional blocks learn low-level features.
 You can then seperate these blocks from the larger models and use their outputs as feature extractors for traditional machine learning models such as CatBoost.
 While I was at it, I decided to take the opportunity to optimize the models for the two prediction tasks.
 They do not perform as well as the finished hybrid models, but they showed promise and established a solid baseline of scores for my hybrid models to compare against.

 I used a data generator to feed the models batches of 30-second windows so I could set custom epoch sizes.
 With a dataset so large, using the whole dataset as a single epoch would likely mean learning convergence would occur mid-epoch, so I lowered the epoch size to check against the validation set more often.
-Both neural networks shared a similar structure which I found performed well, which is as follows:
+Both neural networks shared a similar structure which I found performed the best:

     **Input shape:** (30, 18) - thirty seconds of 18 features